-Zero VAT rate for certain PPE: the UK has introduced a temporary measure to zero-rate supplies of PPE (as defined by Public Health England's coronavirus (COVID-19) PPE guidance) with effect from 1 May to 31 October 2020.
+Zero VAT rate for certain PPE

+The UK has introduced a temporary measure to zero-rate supplies of PPE (as defined by Public Health England's coronavirus (COVID-19) PPE guidance) with effect from 1 May to 31 October 2020.
 More information can be found on HMRC's website here.

-Import duty and VAT relief on medical supplies, equipment and protective garments: The UK has introduced a temporary relief from import duty and import VAT for protective equipment, relevant medical devices or equipment imported into the UK from 30 January 2020 until 31 October 2020 by or on behalf of state organisations and approved charitable or philanthropic organisations.
-The relief can be claimed on goods imported for distribution free of charge or made available free of charge to those affected by, at risk from, or involved in combating COV ID-19.
-The scope of the goods which qualify for the relief are those of protective equipment, other relevant medical devices or equipment for the COV ID-19 outbreak set out in the COV ID-19 Commodity Code list.
-If you are not an eligible organisation importing the items for your own use but are importing the item on behalf of an eligible organisation, it is important to hold clear evidence that these items are being imported for that reason.
+Import duty and VAT relief on medical supplies, equipment and protective garments

+The UK has introduced a temporary relief from import duty and import VAT for protective equipment, relevant medical devices or equipment imported into the UK from 30 January 2020 until 31 October 2020 by or on behalf of state organisations and approved charitable or philanthropic organisations.
+The relief can be claimed on goods imported for distribution free of charge or made available free of charge to those affected by, at risk from, or involved in combating COVID-19.

+The scope of the goods which qualify for the relief are those of protective equipment, other relevant medical devices or equipment for the COVID-19 outbreak set out in the COVID-19 Commodity Code list.

+If you are not an eligible organisation importing the items for your own use but are importing the item on behalf of an eligible organisation, it is important to hold clear evidence that these items are being imported for that reason. is the case.
 This evidence must also allow HMRC to trace the goods from their initial import through to their ultimate end use by one of these organisations.
 Failure to provide this evidence, may result in customs duty and import VAT being due.

 If the goods were imported on or after 30 January 2020 but relief has not yet been claimed, it may be possible to reclaim the payment of import duties (subject to certain conditions being met).

 More information can be found on HMRC's website here.

-Reduced VAT rate for hospitality services: Certain supplies relating to, hospitality (i.e., supplies of food and non-alcoholic beverages for consumption on your premises and supplies of hot takeaw ay food and hot takeaw ay non-alcoholic drinks), hotel and holiday accommodation and admissions to certain attractions will temporarily be subject to the 5% reduced VAT rate.
-The temporary reduced rate will apply to supplies that are made between 15 July 2020 and 12 January 2021.
-More information can be found on HMRC's website here.
+Reduced VAT rate for hospitality services

+Certain supplies relating to, hospitality (i.e. supplies of food and non-alcoholic beverages for consumption on your premises and supplies of hot takeaw ay food and hot takeaw ay non-alcoholic drinks), hotel and holiday accommodation and admissions to certain attractions will temporarily be subject to the 5% reduced VAT rate.
+The temporary reduced rate was initially applied to supplies made between 15 July 2020 and 12 January 2021 but it has now been announced that this measure will remain in place until 30 September 2021.
+An interim reduced rate of 12.5% will then apply until 31 March 2022, with the standard rate of VAT applying from 1 April 2022.
+More information can be found on HMRC's website here